Woidly/spellcast-solver/README.md

 This tool is for terminal (no GUI).
 Everything can be configured via command-line arguments (except for interactive mode).
-Basic colour support in terminal is recommended.
+Basic 16-colour support in terminal is recommended.
 You can learn more about command line arguments in [CLI.md](CLI.md).

 ## Benchmarks